vistalab/vistasoft/README.md

 - Matlab (2009 or newer)
 - SPM8

-For documentation, please visit the [lab wiki](http://vistalab.stanford.edu/wiki).
+For documentation, please visit the [VISTA lab wiki](http://vistalab.stanford.edu/wiki).

-For help with the new mrInit intialization method, please see the [Initialization Page](http://white.stanford.edu/newlm/index.php/Initialization#mrInit).
+For help with the new mrInit intialization method, please see the [Initialization Page](http://vistalab.stanford.edu/newlm/index.php/Initialization#mrInit).

 (c) Vista lab, Stanford University, 2013.